Diabetes & Salt - How to Lower Salt Intake

 damage, and artery damage.

-Of course, you won't be able to avoid salt.
+Of course, you won't be able to completely avoid salt.
 It's found in foods everywhere,

 - Don't add extra salt at the table.
 Leave the salt shaker in the cupboard!